xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-Let us check the hardware for the discriminator values.
+Let us check the hardware programming for the discriminator values.
 This is the most important thing to check, if peer and local routers are exchanging each others discriminator values.
-Session handle should match our discriminator
+In the below output, **session_handle** should match **our discriminator**

 <div class="highlighter-rouge">